-- 1. The WWPNs are an attribute of the HBA.
+- The WWPNs are an attribute of the HBA.
 You can find these by looking at the device definitions stored by your operating system.
-For example, on AIX they will be in the ODM, in Windows they will be in the Device Manager details for the given HBA. - 2.
-Verify which host object defined to the SAN Volume Controller that these ports belong to.
-The ports are stored as part of the detailed view, so you will need to list each host in turn by issuing the following:
+For example, on AIX they will be in the ODM, in Windows they will be in the Device Manager details for the given HBA. - Verify which host object defined to the SAN Volume Controller that these ports belong to.
+The ports are stored as part of the detailed view, so you must list each host in turn by issuing the following: